MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

      - Folder: **Models**

-20. In the the **IndexViewModel** model class, add a new property with the following information:
+20. In the **IndexViewModel** model class, add a new property with the following information:

     - Scope: **public**
     - Property name: **Animals**